Cooking Turkey with Midyett Premium Rub

 Note: all turkeys are hormone-free, and all turkeys are essentially "free range."
 Those terms mean nothing.
 "Natural" birds probably have not been given antibiotics, which is a plus.

-I like mid-range weights for my turkeys.
+I like mid-range weight for a turkey.
 Meat/bone ratio is about right with a 15lb bird.
 You want 1.5-2lbs/person, higher end of that if you want leftovers beyond soup.
 I don't like going over 18lbs absolute max on a given bird, no matter what.
 I'd rather cook two small birds than one enormo one.
 Also, enormo birds are typically bred for max meat production and not at all for flavor.

 OK, so you have a bird, and it's three or four days before you want to eat it.